-Prior to my move here from Malaysia, I spent the better part of the decade in print journalism, education and digital media.
+Prior to my move to London in 2011, I spent the better part of the decade in print journalism, education and digital media.
 I have also been invited as a speaker and panelist at several events and conferences on journalism, blogging and social media.

 In early 2011, I spent three months as a fellow at Singapore’s Nanyang Technological University under the Asia Journalism Fellowship programme.
 My research paper was titled New(s) Alternative: Social media in Malaysia’s political landscape.